ZheyuanXie/IPD516/README.md

 ## Hardware
  - The transmitter module connected to PC sends MIDI bytes to four receiver modules.
- - The receiver modules process the bytes and communicate with the machetronic instrument through a TTL serial interface.
+ - The receiver modules process the bytes and communicate with the machatronic instrument through a TTL serial interface.

 MIDI Transmitter PCB          |  MIDI Receiver PCB :-------------------------:|:-------------------------: